-- The diesel used in the construction sector is liable to relatively strong economic fluctuations.
+- 1. The diesel used in the construction sector is liable to relatively strong economic fluctuations.
 At present the correction for this phenomenon takes place using economic indicators derived from Statistics Netherlands instead of physical indicators.
-It could be investigated if there are enterprises or institutions that have figures of diesel consumption at their disposal. - There is a lack of input data for several types of machinery and sectors.
-Data is lacking about motorized pumps and part of the mobile electricity generators (used for instance in road construction).
+It could be investigated if there are enterprises or institutions that have figures of diesel consumption at their disposal. - 2.
+There is a lack of input data for several types of machinery and sectors.
 In the garden sector and private households weakly founded or extrapolated figures have been used to estimate the size of the fleet.
-With targeted research into these data relatively high figures for the VOC emissions can be replaced by improved figures. - The application of generic survival rates for all types of machinery might have led to declinations in the fleet composition (age profile) compared with reality in the case of certain important types of machinery, including agricultural tractors, excavators, and shovels.
+With targeted research into these data relatively high figures for the VOC emissions can be replaced by improved figures. - 3.
+The application of generic survival rates for all types of machinery might have led to declinations in the fleet composition (age profile) compared with reality in the case of certain important types of machinery, including agricultural tractors, excavators, and shovels.
 Investigations into the age profile and the use of the active fleet could lead to a considerable improvement of the reliability of the emission figures.
-In view of the relatively high number, agricultural tractors are first to be considered for further investigation. - The effect of varying engine loads on emissions has hardly been examined.
+In view of their relatively high number, agricultural tractors are first to be considered for further investigation. - 4.
+The effect of varying engine loads on emissions has hardly been examined.
 For some types of machinery, it is of great importance to have a better knowledge of the influence on the emissions.
-A specific measurement programme for investigating the effect of transient engine loads in the machine's daily practice could lead to a far better foundation of the emission data. - Via a specific measurement scheme the effect of longer or shorter postponed maintenance on the emissions of building machinery due to highly varying hire and lease practices, as they occur in the market, could be further investigated.
+A specific measurement programme for investigating the effect of transient engine loads in the machine's daily practice could lead to a far better foundation of the emission data. - 5.
+Via a specific measurement scheme the effect of longer or shorter postponed maintenance on the emissions of building machinery due to highly varying hire and lease practices, as they occur in the market, could be further investigated.